naeunoh/naeunoh.github.io/_posts/2022-07-17-intersubject-correlation.md

 categories: naturalistic-data-analysis
 ---

+Contents : Intersubject Correlation, ISFC, dynamic ISC (ISPS)

 Synchrony of brain activity is associated with shared psychological perspectives toward a stimulus, friendship, and psychiatric conditions. **Intersubject Correlation (ISC)** (Hasson et al., 2004) calculates linear correlations between participants (pairwise or similarity to average) and derives summary statistics (overall level of synchrony) from these correlations to measure the level of similarity of brain activity.

 The brain activity measured with fMRI during naturalistic stimulation conditions (but also applies to controlled tasks or resting-state, honestly) can be thought to consist of four main sources :

 >    1. Stimulus-driven brain activity that is shared by most participants
->    2. Individual/idiosyncratic activity elicited by the stimulus
+>    2. Individual / Idiosyncratic activity elicited by the stimulus
 >    3. Intrinsic activity that is not time-locked to the stimulus
 >    4. Noise from various sources